LambdaCalculus37/linux-0.00/README.md

 Yes indeed, I do say!
 This disk image came from the [Gunkies Computer History Wiki page](https://gunkies.org/wiki/Linux_0.00) for Linux 0.00, and I added it to the repo so anyone can quickly and easily run it in an emulator like QEMU or Bochs.

-In order to run this in QEMU, simply invoke the following command from the `disk-image` directory:
+In order to run this in QEMU, simply invoke the following command from the 'disk-image' directory:

 `qemu-system-i386 -fda Linux-0.00.vfd`